 Medicaid Planning by Estate Planning and Elder Law Attorney

-Welcome to our updated 2022 Ohio Medicaid Planning Guide.
+Welcome to our updated 2023 Ohio Medicaid Planning Guide.
 Each year we update the Ohio Medicaid limits when they're released.
-For a print version click here "2022 Ohio Medicaid Guide" Find our other guides for estate planning, long term care planning and special needs planning on our Helpful Guides: Long-Term Care, Medicaid, Special Needs Planning
+For a print version click here "2023 Ohio Medicaid Guide" Find our other guides for estate planning, long term care planning and special needs planning on our Helpful Guides: Long-Term Care, Medicaid, Special Needs Planning page.

 I. Introduction to Medicaid Guide